-The Developmental Evaluation Clinic offers a year-long, APPIC-approved postdoctoral fellowship focused on diagnostic assessment of infants, toddlers and preschool age children with neurodevelopmental, behavioral and early mental health concerns.
+The Developmental Evaluation Clinic offers a year-long, APPIC-member postdoctoral fellowship focused on diagnostic assessment of infants, toddlers, and preschool-age children with neurodevelopmental, behavioral and early mental health concerns.

-- Cover letter indicating interest and brief description of your training goals
+- Cover letter indicating interest and a brief description of your training goals

 - Two letters of recommendation from previous/current supervisors